The Fair at the PNE: A Vancouver Tradition in Hastings Park

 At heart, the PNE fair has always been an agricultural event, but today it's much more than this.
 In addition to farm animal displays and 4H competitions, the fair includes events such as the Peking Acrobats show, the SuperDogs show, the RCMP Musical Ride, the Pacific Spirit Horse Show, and a variety of musical performances.
 The fairground contains exhibits, food stands, a marketplace, and an amusement park called Playland.

 The fair runs for the last two weeks of August.
 The final day of the event is always Labour Day, which is the first Monday in September.
 Visiting the fairground is a fun way to celebrate the last part of summer.
-Except for the photo above, all of the photos in this article were taken by me during my visits to the area.
+Except for the photo above, all of the photos in this article were taken by me during my visits to the fair in multiple years.

 The SuperDogs Show

 The personalities of the people and dogs involved in the SuperDogs show are a big part of its success.
 The dogs have a wide range of sizes and appearances, which adds to the fun.
-About forty percent of the dogs were rescued and adopted.
-It's nice to see that all of the SuperDogs participate in the show with great enthusiasm.
+About forty percent of them were rescued and adopted.
+It's nice to see that all of the dogs participate in the show with great enthusiasm.

 The Obstacle Course at the SuperDogs Show